PHPWord

 Answer:

-body movement and locomotion
+Helps in body movement and locomotion.

-Maintains posture and body balance
+Maintains posture and body balance.

-Cardiac muscles help in
+Cardiac muscles help in pumping blood.

-Smooth muscles assist in
+Smooth muscles assist in digestion and respiration.

-during contraction.
+Generates heat during contraction.

-Protects internal organs by
+Protects internal organs by absorbing shocks.

-allow expressions like smiling and frowning.
+Facial muscles allow expressions like smiling and frowning.

 19. How does nervous tissue help in coordination and control?